microsoft/rnx-kit/text/0002-react-native-standard-api.md

 - This goal of web-like code working via React Native on multiple platforms is shared with Meta's
-  [RFC: React DOM for Native](https://github.com/react-native-community/discussions-and-proposals/pull/496), which should be considered complementary to the proposal presented here
+  [RFC: React DOM for Native](https://github.com/react-native-community/discussions-and-proposals/pull/496), which should be considered complementary to the proposal presented here.

 ## Adoption strategy